sth-v/textract/README.md

     ./textract /path/to/your/image/file --print-report
     ```

+6. Process a single pdf file, output will be in markdown format, will include headings, paragraphs and lists:

+    ````zsh
+    ./textract /path/to/your/image/file.pdf
+    ```

-6. If you are using a macOS device as a server, a macOS virtual machine, or a [docker container](https://hub.docker.com/r/sickcodes/docker-osx) you may want to call `textract` over a network, for example via the REST API.
+7. If you are using a macOS device as a server, a macOS virtual machine, or a [docker container](https://hub.docker.com/r/sickcodes/docker-osx) you may want to call `textract` over a network, for example via the REST API.
 For this purpose we have implemented the ability to read an image not from a file but from a base64 string, which is passed directly to stdin in the following form:

     ```zsh
     ./textract --base64-input <base64 string>